Understanding Gear Ratio and Skid Spots in Fixed Gear Bike

 ① Start with a 17T cog.

-② Adjust your chainring size accordingly (either increase or decrease).
+② Adjust your chainring size as needed either increasing or decreasing it.

 This approach should help you reach your ideal gear ratio more efficiently.

-For instance, the common gear ratio of '48T/16T' found in many off-the-shelf fixed gear bikes translates to a gear ratio of 3.00 and only one skid spot.
+By the way, the common gear ratio of '48T/16T' found in many complete fixed gear bikes translates to a 3.00 gear ratio and only one skid spot.
 If you're riding a bike with this setup, consider switching to a 17T cog first.

-This change will create a combination of 48T/17T, resulting in a gear ratio of 2.82 and 17 skid spots.
-A slightly lighter gear ratio is preferable for mastering skidding, and it also allows for optimal tire usage.
-Once you have a 17T cog, it's likely to be a long-term component due to its versatility and efficacy.
-Therefore, we recommend investing in a quality cog for prolonged use.
+This change will create a 48T/17T combination, resulting in a 2.8 gear ratio and 17 skid spots.
+A slightly lower gear ratio is preferable for mastering skidding, and allows for optimal tire usage.
+Once you have a 17T cog, it's likely to be a long-term component due to its versatility and effectiveness.
+Therefore, we recommend investing in a high-quality cog for long-term use.

 Let me introduce you to some recommended cogs